Fmr. Rep. Harold Ford Jr. poised for Wall Street return after Morgan Stanley ouster and settlement

 Ford immediately threatened a lawsuit against Morgan Stanley for wrongful termination and defamation and also sought compensation for what he was owed.
 He also demanded a statement from the firm that denied any alleged sexual misconduct was the cause of his ouster.

 Morgan conducted an internal investigation of the alleged incident.
-After weeks of negotiations between the firm and Ford’s lawyers, Morgan issued what was seen as a rare public statement designed to correct the record in late January.
+After weeks of negotiations between the firm and Ford’s lawyers, Morgan issued a public statement designed to correct the record.
 In it Morgan said, “The press has reported that Mr. Ford was terminated for sexual misconduct.
 He was not.
 We have not received any internal allegations of sexual harassment or misconduct involving him either before or after his separation became public.
 As previously stated his separation was based on corporate policy.”

 In a previously unreported part of a settlement, people with knowledge of the matter say Morgan also agreed to pay Ford a chunk of money that reflected at least part of his 2016 compensation.
 In an interview, a Morgan Stanley spokesman would not deny the payment.